If you’ve come here to study and liked it so much you now want to stay in the UK, here are some ideas that may help you overcome immigration barriers.

 With the Graduate visa you will have the right to work in the UK and explore employment options available to you.

-Four work permitting routes to consider after studies
+Three work permitting routes to settlement to consider after studies

 Both these routes allow you to qualify for indefinite leave to remain after five years.
 If you rely on these five years as the qualifying period you do not have to worry about the total number of days you were absent from the UK, but you have to make sure that you are not out of the UK for more than 180 days in any 12 months.